Thursday, September 12, 2024

 It arrived with a “Certificate of Authentication” and a drum head both signed by Chad Smith, which I really didn’t care for.
 So they are tucked away with my spare drum heads.
 It was pre-owned, but never played, with nary a stick mark on the batter head.
 The first thing I noticed with I took it out of the box was that the drum is very, VERY HEAVY!
 Seven kilograms of heavy.
 The hardware is extremely solid, but luxuriously satin smooth and/or polished shiny.
 The heads came with almost no tension.
 I cranked the reso head, then I brought the better head up to half turn above finger tight and it sounded fat and authoritative.
 Each half turn up brought higher pitch, and more glorious harmonic combinations.
 The response is super sensitive, and the loudness can be deafening when whacked with the stick butt.
 The only mod I applied was a half inch square of cushion tape to the reso head to control a bit of after-buzz.
 But that’s it.
 I usually swap out the snare wires for Puresounds, and mounting string for plastic straps.
 But everything was so perfect that I left them stock.

 This drum has spoiled me forever.
 Suddenly all the other drums I was interested in lost their luster.
-It has earned a permanent spot in my recording setup.
-And if and when I finally start gigging again, this will be my go-to snare ….. if I have the strength to carry it.
+If and when I gig again with a full kit, this will be my go-to snare ….. if I still have the strength to carry it.

 Friday, November 11, 2022